wishy78/DevOps-Course-Workshop-Module-14-Learners/README.md

 Follow [this tutorial](https://helm.sh/docs/intro/install/) to install the Helm CLI (`helm`).

+> If you are on Windows then the `./get_helm.sh` script won't work.
+So use Chocolatey if you have it.
+If you don't have Chocolatey, then download the [executable](https://github.com/helm/helm/releases), unzip it somewhere and add that folder to your PATH.

 ### A resource group

 Every resource that we create today will live inside a resource group.
 You can use the same resource group from previous workshops which should be of the form `CohortName_YourName_Workshop`.